So they won't be prominently displayed

 How to Enable or Disable Files/Folders in Quick Access

 One customization option for Quick Access in Windows 10 is the ability to disable displaying recently used files and/or folders.
 Disabling both of these will render Quick Access useless unless you’ve specifically pinned files or folders to Quick Access, so keep that in mind.

 To do so, navigate to File Explorer Options in your Control Panel.
 You can do this by opening explorer, clicking on the View tab and then clicking on the Options drop down.
 Here, click on Change folder and search options.

 The following window will pop up.
 Towards the bottom, you will see two checkboxes that allow you to toggle showing recent files and/or folders on and off.
 Bear in mind that this does not mimic the functionality of Windows 10’s Recent Items.
 Only items that have seen repeated use over time will display in Quick Access.

+Go ahead and uncheck Show recently used files in Quick Access and Show frequently used folders in Quick Access.
 You also have the option of clearing your File Explorer history.
 This will effectively give you a clean slate in Quick Access so that more recent and relevant items can start to appear.